yunkunrao/tendermint.com/content/docs/internals/block-structure.md

-Many of these data structures refer to the [BlockID](./tendermint-types.md#BlockID), which is the `BlockHash` (hash of the block header, also referred to by the next block) along with the `PartSet`.
-The `PartSet` is explained below and is used internally to orchestrate the p2p propogation.
+Many of these data structures refer to the [BlockID](./tendermint-types.md#BlockID), which is the `BlockHash` (hash of the block header, also referred to by the next block) along with the `PartSetHeader`.
+The `PartSetHeader` is explained below and is used internally to orchestrate the p2p propogation.
 For clients, it is basically opaque bytes, but they must match for all votes.